Ghana’s total debt stock currently stands at GH¢450 billion in 2022 – Ofori-Atta

 Source: www.ghanaweb.com

-Minister of Finance, Ken Ofori-Atta, has said the country’s total debt stock rose to GH¢450 billion in 2022 from a total of GH¢120 billion in 2017.
+Minister of Finance, Ken Ofori-Atta, has said the country’s total debt stock currently stands at GH¢450 billion in 2022 from a total of GH¢120 billion in 2017.

 This represents about GH¢300 billion in borrowing since the Akufo-Addo government came into office in January 2017.

-Ken Ofori-Atta appearing before the ad-hoc committee probing a censure motion filed against him by the Minority in Parliament explained that although the figure in Ghana’s debt stock is huge and worrisome, it is important to place focus on the loans secured and what the funds have been expended towards.
+Ken Ofori-Atta appearing before the ad-hoc committee probing a censure motion filed against him by the Minority in Parliament explained that although the figure is huge and worrisome, it is important to place focus on the loans secured and what the funds have been expended towards.

 He said government has invested the GH¢330 billion loan under key initiatives such as the Planting for Food and Jobs, construction of interchanges, and educational infrastructure, among others.